 Except as otherwise set forth in an option grant, in the event of a change in control of our company, the Board of Directors has the sole authority to elect that the vesting of each outstanding option automatically accelerate so that each such option shall, immediately prior to the effective date of the corporate transaction, become fully exercisable for all of the shares of common stock at the time subject to such option and may be exercised for any or all of those shares as fully vested shares of common stock.

-At our current stock price of about \$3.54, Narsi Narayanan and Michael Braithwaite would each benefit from any potential accelerated vesting of unvested stock options.
+At our current stock price of about \$7.00, all the named executive officers would each benefit from any potential accelerated vesting of unvested stock options.

 DIRECTOR COMPENSATION